unstableme/Diabetic_Retinopathy_IRDiD_YOLO/README.md

 ## Future Work

-- Apply to larger datasets (e.g., EyePACS, DDR)
+- Apply to larger datasets
 - Compare RetinaNet, Faster R-CNN
 - Use SAM for automatic box extraction from segmentation masks